 Before the arrival of the baby

-1. Talk about it: Many articles on the topic advise not to tell young children they are going to have a sibling until you have some proof you can show them (a baby bump) mainly because 9 months it is a long waiting time for them, who can’t grasp the notion of time yet.
-We did the opposite, because I think toddlers understand way more than we expect and they will pick up something is going on, even if we don’t tell them what that is.
+1. Talk about it: Many articles on the topic advise not to tell young children that they are going to have a sibling until the mother is showing, mainly because 9 months is a very long waiting time for a child.
+We did the opposite, because I think toddlers understand way more than we think and they will pick up something is going on, even if we don’t tell them what that is.
 I got pregnant when my son was 20 months old, but even before that, we asked him if he would like to have a little brother or sister.
 He was very open to the idea and started asking about when that was going to happen.

 2. Observe babies: Once he started warming up to the idea of having a sibling, our boy also started observing babies around him.
 He wanted to play with them or teach them to do things “big boys” do, like running and playing with trucks.
 He noticed they had no teeth, they were crying a lot, they could not sit up and eat the same food as he did.

-3. Show pictures of himself as a baby: We all know children love to look at themselves in photographs!
-We made a book with pictures of our child in different stages, since he was born, until now.
-He has always access to it and loves it!
+3. Show pictures of himself as a baby: Children love to look at themselves in photographs!
+We made a book with pictures of our child in different stages and ages.
+He had always access to it and he loved it!
+(Still does!)

 We (still) love reading:

 - There’s going to be a baby, by John Burningham & Helen Oxenbury